officelearn/azure-docs.sv-se/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="restore-adsynctoolsexpiredcertificates"></a>Restore-ADSyncToolsExpiredCertificates

 ### <a name="synopsis"></a>SAMMANFATTNING
-(FÖR ATT UTFÖRA) Återställer AD UserCertificate-attributet från en certicate-fil
+(FÖR ATT UTFÖRA) Återställer AD UserCertificate-attributet från en certifikatfil

 ### <a name="syntax"></a>SYNTAX